Ah-Diab/Maze-solver-BFS-pathfinding-on-Ubuntu-logo-maze/README.md

 A breadth-first search (BFS) pathfinding project in R: extracts a maze pattern from an Ubuntu wallpaper image and solves it programmatically, finding a path from outside the maze to the Ubuntu logo hidden at its center.

-Course project — Basic R Programming, SGH Warsaw School of Economics, 1st semester.
+Course project — Basic R Programming, SGH Warsaw School of Economics.

 ## Status